abianco3/maps-clone/README.md

 > Install dependencies from package.json using 'npm install from the root directory'.

+> add your Google Maps Javascript API key to example.apiKeys.js and rename to apiKeys.js

 > Run the build command with 'npm run build'

-> Start the app with 'npm start from the root directory' and visit localhost:3000 in your browser
+> Start the app with 'npm start from the root directory' and visit localhost:8080 in your browser

+> tests can be run with 'npm test'

 > Search for something fun!